HamStudy/hamstudy-hambook/tech2022/content/Part 2. Person/Chapter 7. General Operation/section 7-5 Fun with radio.md

 #### Contesting

 Ever felt the thrill of a race?
-Well, ham radio has its own version of high-speed competition - Contesting! *It's an operating activity that involves contacting as many stations as possible during a specified period.* Here's the scoop:
+Well, ham radio has its own version of high-speed competition - Contesting! *It's an operating activity that involves contacting as many stations as possible during a specified period.* {{< link id="T8C03" >}} Here's the scoop:

 1. What's a contest?
 It's an event where hams compete to make the most contacts, often with specific goals like working different countries, states, or grid squares.
 Some last a few hours, others a full weekend.
 It's like a global radio party!

 2. How does it work?
-You'll exchange brief info with each station you contact - usually a signal report and some other data like your location or a serial number. *When contacting another station in a contest, good procedure is to send only the minimum information needed for proper identification and the contest exchange.* It's not the time for a lengthy chat.
+You'll exchange brief info with each station you contact - usually a signal report and some other data like your location or a serial number. *When contacting another station in a contest, good procedure is to send only the minimum information needed for proper identification and the contest exchange.* {{< link id="T8C04" >}} It's not the time for a lengthy chat.

 3. Why contest?
 It's a great way to improve your operating skills, test your station's performance, and maybe snag some rare locations for awards.
 Plus, the adrenaline rush is real!